 - delivery of technical assistance to requesting NGAs and LGUs for capacity development interventions on GAD;

-- setting up of mechanisms for the regular updating and sharing of information and resources as well as a referral mechanism for suitable resource persons, trainers and other technical assistance providers on GAD;
+- setting up mechanisms for the regular updating and sharing of information and resources as well as a referral mechanism for suitable resource persons, trainers, and other technical assistance providers on GAD;

-- development and/or updating of tools, learning materials and other knowledge products on GAD and conduct of GAD researches.
+- development and/or updating tools, learning materials, and other knowledge products on GAD and conduct of GAD researches.

-Following its objectives, the original NGRP has three main components namely: Technical Assistance (TA) Packages, GAD Research and Learning Materials Development, and GAD Resource Pool.
+Following its objectives, the original NGRP has three main components: Technical Assistance (TA) Packages, GAD Research and Learning Materials Development, and GAD Resource Pool.

-In consideration of its mandate under the Magna Carta of Women (MCW) specifically in “ensuring that government agencies are capacitated on the effective implementation of the law,” the NGRP has steered the direction for PCW in addressing the increasing demand from government agencies on GAD mainstreaming.
-As an over-all technical assistance blueprint of PCW, the NGRP is dedicated towards the provision of timely, strategic, and appropriate technical assistance on GAD.
-It also establishes appropriate mechanisms that will respond to the numerous requests for technical assistance on GAD especially on GAD mainstreaming and GAD Planning and Budgeting (GPB).
+In consideration of its mandate under the Magna Carta of Women (MCW), specifically in “ensuring that government agencies are capacitated on the effective implementation of the law,” the NGRP has steered the direction for PCW in addressing the increasing demand from government agencies on GAD mainstreaming.
+As an overall technical assistance blueprint of PCW, the NGRP is dedicated to providing timely, strategic, and appropriate technical assistance on GAD.
+It also establishes proper mechanisms to respond to the numerous requests for technical assistance on GAD, especially on GAD mainstreaming and GAD Planning and Budgeting (GPB).

-The implementation of the NGRP, including its strategic interventions, indicators, targets to be pursued, advisory and capacity building services, is indicated in the PCW Strategic Plan 2017-2022.
-Moreover, the PCW was certified as ISO 9001-2015 compliant in December 2019 covering its three core processes namely:
+The implementation of the NGRP, including its strategic interventions, indicators, targets to be pursued, and advisory and capacity-building services, is indicated in the PCW Strategic Plan 2017-2022.
+Moreover, the PCW was certified as ISO 9001-2015 compliant in December 2019, covering its three core processes, namely:

 - relevant and responsive policy development;